 Now try this one, from William Leuchtenburg’s The Perils of Prosperity: “Coolidge had the small-town man’s awe of the successful big-city businessman.
 As Governor he had looked up to Senator Murray Crane, the Massachusetts paper tycoon; as President he looked up to Andrew Mellon, head of the aluminum monopoly.
 In the State House he had been shepherded by Frank Stearns, the Boston department store executive later known as Lord Lingerie.
 When he entered the White House, Coolidge installed William Butler, a Massachusetts textile manufacturer, as head of the Republican Party; at the 1924 convention, Henry Cabot Lodge sat unnoticed and unconsulted.”

-Crane was the GOP boss in western Pennsylvania, different from others in that he was scrupulously clean.
+Crane was different from others in that he was scrupulously clean.
 Coolidge inherited Mellon from Harding, and of course held him in respect, as did many Americans at a time when he was called “the greatest Secretary of the Treasury since Alexander Hamilton.”
 To identify Mellon as head of the aluminum monopoly, meaning Alcoa, is somewhat disingenuous.
 Mellon’s place in business history derives more from his leadership of the Mellon Bank, and in addition to Alcoa, the bank controlled Gulf Oil and other major corporations, which goes to indicate the writer’s unfamiliarity with the man and his period.

 Anyone who knows about Coolidge’s relationship with Stearns knows that there was never any question as to its propriety: Stearns admired Coolidge, worked for him assiduously, and asked nothing in return.
 After Coolidge’s death, he disappeared from public life.
 One must wonder why that business about “Lord Lingerie’ was thrown in.
 Butler was Crane’s lieutenant, and it was only natural for him after Crane’s death to assume some place in the Coolidge government as well as Lodge’s place in the Senate upon Lodge’s death.
 Why should Coolidge consult Lodge?
 Coolidge was in the Crane camp, and Lodge was a rival.
 Is the author suggesting that just because they both came from Massachusetts there had to be an affinity?